A complete guide to Zendesk knowledge management

 Zendesk knowledge management involves using Zendesk Guide to create a Help Center, build a knowledge base, and host a community forum.
 It aims to empower customers with self-service options and provide agents with quick access to relevant information.

-The usual workflow for Zendesk knowledge management involves manually identifying common questions, writing articles, getting them reviewed, and publishing.
-This process is often time-consuming, requiring significant effort to keep content current and can lead to difficulties in playing catch-up.
+The workflow for Zendesk knowledge management involves identifying common questions, writing articles, and publishing.
+This structured process ensures quality, and Zendesk provides the tools necessary to keep content organized and helpful for customers.

 Share this post